spiceai/docs/spiceaidocs/docs/features/embeddings/index.md

 +-------------------+-----------------------------------------+-------------+
 ```

-Passthrough embedding columns still must be defined in the `spicepod.yaml` file.
-The spicepod must also have access to the same embedding model used to generate the embeddings.
+Passthrough embedding columns must still be defined in the `spicepod.yaml` file.
+The spice instance must also have access to the same embedding model used to generate the embeddings.
 ```yaml
 datasets:
   - from: sftp://remote-sftp-server.com/sales/2024.csv